syncfusion-content/javascript-docs/js/Chart/Chart-Series.md

 * *Bar*, *StackingBar*, and *StackingBar100* cannot be combined with the other Cartesian type series.

-* Cartesian type series cannot be combined with accumulation series (*pie, doughnut, funnel, and pyramid*).
+* Cartesian type series cannot be combined with the accumulation series (*pie, doughnut, funnel, and pyramid*).

-* *Polar* and *Radar* series cannot be combined with accumulation and Cartesian type series.
+* *Polar* and *Radar* series cannot be combined with the accumulation and Cartesian type series.

-When the combination of Cartesian and accumulation series types are added to the series option, the series which are similar to the first series will be rendered and other series will be ignored.
-Following code snippet illustrates this,
+When the combination of Cartesian and accumulation series types are added to the series option, the series that are similar to the first series are rendered and other series are ignored.
+The following code example illustrates this,

 {% highlight js %}